-Carry out business activities that consider human rights, respect diversity, and create an environment in which all people can perform to their full potential.
+Our business activities will be guided by consideration for human rights and respect for diversity.
+We will create environments in which all people can realize their full potential.

 Morinaga Milk respects the United Nations Guiding Principles on Business and Human Rights and works to respect human rights throughout the supply chain.
-As part of this stance, preparation is underway to implement human rights due diligence by FY 2021.
+As part of this stance, preparation is underway for human rights due diligence.
 To realize the mission of "Ever Brighter Smiles," emphasis will be placed on environmental improvements in all processes, from procurement of raw materials to production and sales.

-As a first step, in 2017 Morinaga Milk participated in the Stakeholder Engagement Program organized by Caux Round Table Japan and began identifying human rights issues in the supply chain.
-Morinaga Milk also signed the United Nations Global Compact in April 2018 and participated in another Caux Round Table Japan-sponsored stakeholder engagement program, with overseas experts offering comments on the proposed human rights policy.
-From these, the Morinaga Milk Group Human Rights Policy was formulated in November 2018.

-This human rights policy is being disseminated to stakeholders and business partners.
-Systems are also in place to respect diversity within the company and create environments in place to uphold the policy.
+As a first step, in 2017 Morinaga Milk participated in the Stakeholder Engagement Program which was organized by Caux Round Table Japan and which identifies human rights issues in the supply chain.
+Morinaga Milk also signed the United Nations Global Compact in April 2018 and participated in another Caux Round Table Japan-sponsored Stakeholder Engagement Program, with overseas experts offering comments on the proposed human rights policy.
+From these, the Morinaga Milk Group Human Rights Policy was formulated in November 2018 and is disseminated both internally and to external stakeholders such as business partners.
+In 2019, we conducted CSR procurement questionnaires.
+We also respect diversity and maintain an environment and systems within the company with that in mind.